awslabs/aws-greengrass-group-setup/README.md

 In the `examples` folder you will see an example `mock_device` Lambda function and a `mock_group`.

-After implementing a sub-class of `GroupType`, update the group `<config_file>` to reflect the custom group.
-The custom group can then be used in code as
+After implementing a sub-class of `GroupType` called `CustomGroupType`, update the group `<config_file>` to reflect the custom group.
+The custom group can then be used in code as follows:
-follows:
 ```python
     config_file = "<filename>"  # filename of the group's <config_file>
     group_name = "<group_name>"  # if `None`, the group_type value will be used